 It is time for the Thrift Store Upcycle Challenge, and I made this DIY Chandelier Floor Lamp that I am in love with.
-This is a challenge where a group of 30 bloggers take an item from the thrift store and turn it into something useful and beautiful.

 This is the easiest project that I have done since we started this challenge.
 Usually, I take items from the Thrift Store and turn it into something completely different.

-I cut the cord off of the floor lamp because it does not need to work.
+I cut the cord off the floor lamp because it does not need to work.
 The chandelier has a switch on the plug so the chandelier works.
 You don’t need for the floor lamp to work, it just holds the working chandelier.

 I slipped the chandelier over the floor lamp.

 It fit into the socket perfectly.
 I did not need to attach it because it is in there securely.